02 Sep Coping with painful anniversaries

 Anniversaries are generally considered to be celebrations, marking events, people, places and times that we have loved and enjoyed.
 They bring us into contact with memories we wish to retain and relive such as birthdays, graduations and weddings to name but a few.
 Anniversaries have a place the world over, in culture, religion, history and society.
 But what happens when anniversaries become difficult?

-In my work as a psychotherapist I have come to believe that the reason some anniversaries are difficult is two-fold.
-Firstly these anniversaries act as a type of ‘re-expose’ to an emotionally traumatic experience and secondly, these experiences very often go ‘unresolved,’ or without ‘closure’ – therapy-speak for unrecognized and without resolution and ending.
+In my work as a psychotherapist, I have come to believe that the reason some anniversaries are difficult is two-fold.
+Firstly, these anniversaries act as a type of ‘re-expose’ to an emotionally traumatic experience and secondly, these experiences very often go ‘unresolved,’ or without ‘closure’ – therapy-speak for unrecognised and without resolution and ending.